La présente publication est aussi disponible en français.

 ©Her Majesty the Queen in Right of Canada, (2019).

 Cat.
 No.: SB4-55/2018E-PDF

 Library and Archives Canada (LAC) is mandated to acquire, preserve and make accessible Canada's documentary heritage for the benefit of present and future generations, to facilitate cooperation among communities, and to serve as the continuing memory of the Government of Canada and its institutions.

-We, as LAC employees, are proud to support such a unique mandate.
+As LAC employees, we are proud to fulfill such an important mandate.
 Motivated and enthusiastic, we are dedicated to providing high standards of service, wherever we work in the organization, to all Canadians and those interested in the vast collection of publications, archival records, sound and audiovisual materials, photographs, art, cartographic and philatelic materials, and electronic documents that we hold in trust.
 We are passionate about sharing our knowledge and expertise with colleagues and with clients.